Free Quote Pre Pay & SAVE

 Why might I still see ticks after treatment?

-Does rain affect the treatment?
+Does rain affect treatment?

-Dusk is one of the most active times for mosquitoes.
+Dusk is one of the most active times for many mosquitoes.
 As temperatures cool and light changes, mosquitoes become more noticeable around patios, decks, pool areas, shaded edges, and lawn borders.

 Our Process & Treatment Areas